lrhlin/data-science-portfolio/favorita-sales/README.md

 ## Data
+This project uses data from the Kaggle Favorita Store Sales Forecasting competition.
+Due to data licensing restrictions, the raw CSV files are not included in this repository.

 - Daily sales data by store and product family
 - Transaction, promotion, and holiday indicators
 - Store location and regional metadata
-- External macroeconomic indicators
+- External macroeconomic indicators (e.g., oil prices)
-- Scale: hundreds of thousands of observations
+- Scale: ~28,000 daily store–product observations

 ## Methods
 To triangulate robust sales drivers, I use a combination of: